topfreegames/maestro-client/README.md

 ```
 exit from the container and, as before, if everything went well then, the ouput files should be at at ```lib/libmaestro-client.a``` and ```bin/example``` but will only work on linux.

+## How to integrate maestro in your game room

+### Unity instructions
+* Include the files in folder maestro-unity into your Assets folder
+* Initialize maestro like: MaestroClient.Initialize ("http://localhost:5000");
+* You will have to keep calling the following methods to report the room's status to maestro:
+  - RoomReady() //Every time the room is ready to receive new players, e.g. on the init or when a match has just ended
+  - RoomOccupied() //When a match is happenning on this room
+  - RoomTerminated() //When a room is to die (your room must die gracefully, you must catch SIGKILL and SIGTERM status and only let the room die when Maestro::RoomTerminated is called)
+  - RoomTerminatind() //This should be the first method you call when the room is to die, it's to be called when a gracefull shutdown will occur
+* You should also call Ping() method periodically, so that maestro knows that your room server is alive.
+Call it for example every 30 seconds after the first RoomReady (on room initialization)

+### C++ instructions
+* Same as unity, using the c++ sources inside cpplib directly or compiling the shared library with the instructions above.

 ## Release Map

 * ### Milestone 1